disruptiq/sql-injection-agent/README.md

 # Output & Logs

+* **Aggregated Results**: A comprehensive `output.json` file is created in the workspace root directory (one level above the sqlmap-agent folder), containing only vulnerable endpoints with detailed analysis for researchers.
+This file is updated live as endpoints are scanned.
+For multi-port scans, separate files like `output_port_5000.json` are created.
-* Each endpoint produces a safe filename under `--logs` (e.g. `logs/endpoint_name.log`) and a `*_summary.txt` file with the first portion of sqlmap output.
+* **Per-Endpoint Logs**: Each endpoint produces a safe filename under `--logs` (e.g. `logs/endpoint_name.log`) and a `*_summary.txt` file with the first portion of sqlmap output.
-* When enumeration runs, sqlmap's `--output-dir` is set to a subfolder so sqlmap artifacts (dumps, sessions) are stored in a dedicated location per endpoint.
+* **SQLMap Artifacts**: When enumeration runs, sqlmap's `--output-dir` is set to a subfolder so sqlmap artifacts (dumps, sessions) are stored in a dedicated location per endpoint.

+## Output.json Structure

+The `output.json` file contains:

+* **Scan Metadata**: Start/end times, server URL, scan settings, endpoint counts
+* **Endpoint Results**: For each endpoint scanned:
+  - Basic info (method, path, vulnerability status)
+  - Injection details (technique, parameter, payload type, database type)
+  - Enumeration results (databases, tables found)
+  - Evidence list (what was detected)
+  - Evaluation (severity, impact, recommendations, research notes)

 ---

 # Troubleshooting

 * `sqlmap executable not found` — ensure `--sqlmap` points to a valid file or `sqlmap` is on PATH.
-* Permission errors writing logs — ensure the user can write to the specified `--logs` directory.
+* Permission errors writing logs — enure the user can write to the specified `--logs` directory.
 * No injection found but expected — try increasing `--level`/`--risk` or add `T` (time) to `--technique` (careful).
-* Server returns 500 during test — lower `--risk`/`--level`, avoid `T` (timing), or run against a staging instance.
+* Server returns 500 during test — lowser `--risk`/`--level`, avoid `T` (timing), or run against a staging instance.

 ---